ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 The dosing schedule for tramadol does **NOT** include the option for additional doses (PRN) in addition to the regular doses.
 ***

-## Oral morphine is the first line
+## Oral morphine as first line opioid

 Which is **NOT** a consideration in favour of using oral syrup morphine?